herzbube/fuego-on-ios/README.md

 ## Branches

+##### Overview

-The Fuego on iOS project has 3 permanent branches.
-Each of these branches is dedicated to exactly one task required to achieve the project goals.
+The Fuego on iOS project has 3 permanent task branches:

+* master
+* fuego-on-ios
+* fuego-for-littlego

+The next sections explain the purpose of each of these task branches.
+There are also a number of branches that correspond to upstream Subversion branches.
+These branches are of no particular interest to the Fuego on iOS project and exist simply to mirror the upstream repository structure.

 ##### master

-Fuego on iOS uses `git svn` to track the [upstream Subversion repository](http://svn.code.sf.net/p/fuego/code/).
+Fuego on iOS uses `svn2git` to mirror the [upstream Subversion repository](http://svn.code.sf.net/p/fuego/code/).
 The purpose of the `master` branch is to track the upstream `trunk`.
-No commits are allowed in `master` except those made by `git svn` to synchronize with upstream.
-The reason for this hard rule is that `git svn` will rebase local commits on top of Subversion commits, which will lead to problems due to published history being changed.
+No commits are allowed in `master` except those made by `svn2git` to synchronize with upstream.
+The reason for this hard rule is that `svn2git` will rebase local commits on top of Subversion commits, which will lead to problems due to published history being changed.

 Currently, upstream changes are manually synchronized from time to time.
 A future goal is to automate this process (see issue #1 on GitHub).